Nonprofit Resources

 Unfortunately, the damage from that volition of trust is most acute at nonprofits, which by their nature and purpose are part of the public trust.
 Fraud can wreak tremendous damage not just on a nonprofit’s finances, but on its reputation and donor confidence as well.
 Yet the trusting nature at many ministries and other nonprofit organizations leaves them more vulnerable to fraud.

-The Occupational Fraud 2022: Report to the Nations from the Association of Certified Fraud Examiners (ACFE) includes some sobering statistics to be aware of:
+Occupational Fraud 2024: A Report to the Nations from the Association of Certified Fraud Examiners (ACFE) includes some sobering statistics to be aware of:

-• Most fraudsters are first-time offenders with clean employment histories; 83% have never been punished or terminated by an employer for fraud-related conduct
+• Most fraudsters are first-time offenders with clean employment histories; 87% had not previously been disciplined by an employer for fraud-related issues

 • The top fraud schemes at organizations with fewer than 100 employees were: